anshulrgoyal/imdb-scrapper/EXAMPLE.md

   "title": "Avengers: Age of Ultron (2015)", "runtime": "2h 21min",
   "year": "2015",
-  "story": "    Tony Stark creates the Ultron Program to protect the world, but when the peacekeeping program becomes hostile, The Avengers go into action to try and defeat a virtually impossible enemy together.
+  "story": "Tony Stark creates the Ultron Program to protect the world, but when the peacekeeping program becomes hostile, The Avengers go into action to try and defeat a virtually impossible enemy together.
 Earth's mightiest heroes must come together once again to protect the world from global extinction.", "director": [
     "Joss Whedon"
   ],